 The technical file provides the relevant technical documentation which enables a manufacturer to explain the measures he has taken to deal with the risks associated with the machinery in order to comply with the applicable essential health and safety requirements.

 Therefore, the manufacturer’s technical construction file is both a means to enable the market surveillance authorities to check the conformity of machinery after it has been placed on the market and a means for the manufacturer to demonstrate the conformity of his product

 (a) a technical construction file including:

-• a design risk assessment to ISO 12100:2010 the risk assessment demonstrating the procedure followed, including:
+• a design risk assessment to ISO 12100:2010 the risk assessment demonstrates the procedure followed, including:

-o a list of the essential health and safety requirements which apply to the machinery,
+o a list of the essential health and safety requirements that apply to the machinery,

 o the description of the protective measures implemented to eliminate identified hazards or to reduce risks and, when appropriate, the indication of the residual risks associated with the machinery,

 • the overall drawing of the machinery and drawings of the control circuits, as well as the pertinent descriptions and explanations necessary for understanding the operation of the machinery,